Pre-Operative Instructions for Breast Reduction

 Alternative to narcotic pain medication if pain is not severe.
 Do NOT take NSAIDS

 WATCH PRE-OP AND POST OP RECOVERY VIDEOS

-3-4 WEEKS BEFORE SURGERY
+3-4 WEEKS BEFORE BREAST REDUCTION

 - Obtain Medical Evaluation and Clearance.
 Make a visit to your primary care doctor to complete your medical evaluation and laboratory testing.
 Your surgeon may request for you to also be evaluated by a specialist.
 Please ensure any preoperative requests are completed 2 weeks before surgery.

 - Work and Recovery Arrangements.
 Make any arrangements to be off from work or other strenuous activities while you are recovering from surgery.
 Have extra help available, particularly if caring for small children.

 - Smoking.
 Tobacco, cigarettes and nicotine consumption will cause poor wound healing, longer healing times, and excessive scarring.
 We advise to discontinuing these products more than 4 weeks prior to surgery.

 - Surgery Preop Appointment.
 You will come in for your preop appointment where you will review the surgery plan with your surgeon and go over logistical surgery details with your patient coordinator.
 Bring your questions as well as any individuals that will be part of your support and healing.

 - DIET/SUPPLEMENT RESTRICTIONS.
 Avoid foods, drinks and herbal supplements than can increase risk of bleeding and bruising.
 Avoid aspirin, Ibuprofen, Naproxen, Motrin, blood thinners, vitamin E, omega-3, fish oil, and alcohol.
 Use Tylenol in place of other over the counter pain medications.